Loading NuWatt Energy...

 New Haven is served by United Illuminating (UI), not Eversource.
 UI administers the RRES program identically to Eversource under CT PURA rules.
 UI's average residential rate is $0.28/kWh, slightly lower than Eversource ($0.29/kWh).
 Interconnection takes 4-8 weeks.
 The Solar Energy Adjustment ($0.0402/kWh for 2026 enrollees) applies regardless of utility.

-New Haven is designated an economically distressed municipality by CT DECD.
-This qualifies residents for: (1) RRES income-qualified adder on the netting tariff, (2) ESS underserved community battery incentive at $450/kWh instead of the standard $250/kWh, (3) Priority for state solar programs.
-These incentives are especially valuable for Fair Haven, Dixwell, and Newhallville residents.
+New Haven is designated an economically distressed municipality by CT DECD, with multiple environmental justice communities.
+This qualifies residents for: (1) RRES income-qualified adder on the netting tariff, (2) ESS underserved community battery incentive at $450/kWh instead of the standard $250/kWh, (3) Priority for state clean energy programs.
+Neighborhoods like Fair Haven, Dixwell, Newhallville, and the Hill benefit most from these enhanced incentives.

 Yes, but historic district properties (Wooster Square, parts of downtown) require New Haven Historic District Commission approval.
 Use low-profile black-on-black panels, install on rear-facing or less visible roof planes, and submit your design for review early.
 Most applications are approved with some modifications.
 This adds 2-4 weeks to the project timeline.

 Yes.
 CT Shared Clean Energy Facilities (SCEF) allows New Haven renters to subscribe to community solar projects without any rooftop installation.
 Subscribers typically save 5-15% on electricity bills.
-This is especially relevant in New Haven where Yale-area rental housing makes rooftop solar impractical for many residents.
+This is especially relevant in New Haven where Yale-area rental housing makes rooftop solar impractical for many of the city's ~65% renter population.
 No equipment, no permits, no roof requirements.

 Batteries are increasingly attractive in New Haven.
 As an economically distressed municipality, New Haven qualifies for the ESS underserved community tier at $450/kWh instead of the standard $250/kWh.
 A 13.5 kWh Tesla Powerwall 3 ($12,000-$15,000) receives $6,075 in ESS incentive.
 Plus demand response payments ($212/kW/yr) and reduced Solar Energy Adjustment costs through self-consumption.

 See exactly what solar costs for your New Haven home.
-We factor in United Illuminating rates, your roof, RRES program, economically distressed incentives, and all CT exemptions.
+We factor in United Illuminating rates, your roof, RRES program, environmental justice incentives, ESS battery benefits, and all CT exemptions.
 No ITC fluff — just real numbers.

-Serving New Haven, East Haven, West Haven, and Greater New Haven area
+Serving New Haven, East Haven, West Haven, Hamden, and Greater New Haven area